pidugulikhil/LINUX-UTILITIES/README.md

 ## 🚀 Overview

-Welcome to **LINUX-UTILITIES** — your go-to toolkit for supercharging your Linux system.
+WWelcome to **LINUX-UTILITIES** — your go-to toolkit for supercharging your Linux system.
 Whether you're managing permissions like a pro, encrypting sensitive data, or adjusting brightness with finesse, we've got you covered.

 ### 🔧 Projects Inside: